Estimated reading time: 5 minutes

 Every organization should identify those things that determine its success.
 In other words, asking the question – how do we measure our success?

-This is done by identifying and tracking critical success factors (CSF) so you know if you are hitting the mark or not.
+This is done by identifying and tracking critical success factors (CSF) so you know whether you are hitting the mark.

 If one of these factors is declining, it may be time to put on the boss hat and ask the hard questions.